'Dare to Think Differently' Book Cover

 Hardcover ISBN: 9781503644298

-Mirroring Zaltman's Harvard Business School classroom practice, each chapter opens with an exercise that helps readers surface the mental processes and biases that unconsciously close minds and constrict thinking.
+Mirroring Zaltman's Harvard Business School classroom practice, each chapter opens with a practical-thinking exercise that helps readers surface the mental processes and biases that unconsciously close minds and constrict thinking.
 This creative surfacing is the crucial foundation for any leader operating in a complex, uncertain environment, who needs unconventional solutions to challenging problems.

 Gerald Zaltman is an emeritus professor at the Harvard Business School, and a former member of the Executive Committee of Harvard University's Mind, Brain, and Behavior Interfaculty Initiative.
 Zaltman pioneered the use of tools and insights from cognitive neuroscience, art therapy, and linguistics to understand subconscious customer thoughts and feelings.